alessfg/nginx-ansible-demo/README.md

 To use the provided Terraform scripts, you need to:

 1. Export your AWS credentials as environment variables (or alternatively, tweak the AWS provider in [`terraform/provider.tf`](terraform/provider.tf)).
-2. If you wish to deploy your AWS infrastructure in a different region than the default, `us-west-1`, you will need to tweak the `region` and `ami` variables present in [`terraform/variables.tf`](terraform/variables.tf).
+2. You will need to specify a `key_name` in [`terraform/variables.tf`](terraform/variables.tf) to determine how Ansible ssh's into your AWS instances (or, alternatively, use one of the many methods supported by Terraform to input variables).
+If you wish to deploy your AWS infrastructure in a different region than the default, `us-west-1`, you will need to tweak the `region` and `ami` variables too.

 Once you have configured your Terraform environment, you can either: